-The Graduate Writing Coach at the USC Annenberg School of Communication works with students (MA, MCM, PhD) in graduate Communication programs including Communication, Communication Management, Global Communication, Public Diplomacy, Digital Social Media, and Communication Informatics.
+The Graduate Writing Coach at the USC Annenberg School of Communication works with students (MA, MCM, PhD) in graduate Communication programs including Communication, Communication Management, Global Communication, Public Diplomacy, Digital Social Media, and Communication Data Science.

 Graduate writing workshops are offered throughout the semester intended to familiarize students with graduate academic writing expectations and conventions, as well as to assist them to become self-sufficient writers and editors.
 Similarly, one-on-one and group conferences are aimed to facilitate students’ writing skills development in smaller settings.

 The meetings and workshops (see workshop schedule) will provide students with resources and strategies to develop graduate-level writing skills, including:

 - Building strong and effective introductions, thesis statements, and body paragraphs

 - Organization and style, format, and grammar

 - Developing sustainable writing habits (for long-term projects such as dissertations or articles for publication)

 - Peer Review Groups

 What can I expect from conferences with the Writing Coach?